Washington's Prototypical Funding Formula

 XGBoost ensemble

-Bars below rank how strongly each factor moves the predicted funding balance, learned from 6 years × 250+ districts.
-Correlation, not causation — a factor at the top doesn't mean changing it would close the gap.
+Bars below rank how strongly each factor predicts the funding balance, learned from 6 years × 250+ districts.

 Feature Importance Summary